Earn money for losing weight

 Created to provide a solution for those that have tried everything to lose weight, from meal replacement diets to the latest weight loss fads, Weight Wins is a programme that runs alongside an individual’s fitness

-regime that encourages commitment through cash.
+and health regime that encourages commitment through cash.

 Launched after three years of extensive development work and rigorous trials, including trials by the NHS, the Weight Wins supports members through encouragement, financial incentives, healthy advice and voucher rewards.